 Today, Tirone, Tirese and Tirell love spending time with their new big brothers, celebrating Friday pizza nights and vacations with their family.
 But it wasn’t always like that.
 When meeting these energetic boys, you would never know that their early years were extremely difficult.

-No parental supervision, no food, concerning injuries and only a dirty mattress with no linens.
+No parental supervision, no food, concerning injuries and only a dirty mattress with no sheets.
 When Children’s Law Center first met Tirone and Tirese, it was because they were put in foster care after a concerned neighbor called the police.
 While the two returned to their mom’s care for a short period of time, they were eventually removed again, this time joined by their baby brother Tirell.

 That’s when the three T’s met Mr. and Mrs. Nash and Children’s Law Center attorney Dalton Collins.
 Dalton serves as all three boys’ guardian ad litem attorney—his priority is making sure the boys are in the best family environment possible and that the family has the support system they need.
 Through his thorough investigation and getting to know the brothers, Dalton understood the boys’ history, reality and needs.
 Using this information, he advocated tirelessly with the court to make sure they were in the best family arrangement for all three children.